zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity01.md

 ### Inputs

-1. The domain name to be tested
+The domain to be tested.

 ### Ordered description of steps to be taken to execute the test case